“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

-The Murdoch Mysteries Escape Series is suitable for anyone, from fans of the show to those who have never experienced it.
+The Murdoch Mysteries escape adventure is suitable for anyone, from fans of the show to those who have never watched it.

-The game will be most enjoyed by those aged 12 and up, although the lowest age to play is 10.
-Between the ages of 10-16, for every 4 children there must be at least 1 accompanying adult.
-Additionally, a waiver signed by a guardian/parent is also needed: please contact us if you require this in advance and we will send you a PDF file.
+The game will be most enjoyed by those ages 12 and up, although the youngest age to play is 10.
+For every 4 players between the ages of 10-16, there must be at least 1 accompanying adult.
+Additionally, a waiver signed by a guardian/parent is required.
+Please contact us if you require the waiver sent to you in advance and we will send you a PDF file.